 - ⅓ cup candied pistachios

 - Add your pistachios, sugar and butter to a nonstick pan.
 On low heat, allow the mixture to melt and stir to cost all then nuts.
 The mixture will become grainy and then melt down again.
 Once it melts down again and turns a rich Carmel color, remove from the heat snd pour onto a sheet pan lined with parchment paper.
-Allow them to set.
+Allow them to set at room temperature.
 About 10-15 minutes.
-Store at room temperature until ready to use.

 - Preheat your oven to 350°Using an ice cream scooper or 2 tablespoons as a measure, scoop out you cookie batter and form the dough into a ball.
 Place them onto a sheet pan lined with parchment paper.
 Add chocolate chunks, and the rest of your nuts on top.
 A sprinkle of flaky salt is optional but SO GOOD.
 Bake for 10-12 minutes.
 Allow them to cool for 8-10 minutes out of the oven.
 Enjoy!